Apply

 Our green ambitions:

-✅ Maintaining a Silver Organic Cuisine Label*
+✅ Maintain our Silver Organic Cuisine Label

 A big thanks to Fonden for Økologisk Landbrug and NextGenerationEU for the generous grant enabling us to invest in the green transition of IPC’s kitchen.